Miquette Giraudy

-Miquette Giraudy is a French keyboard player and vocalist, best known for her work in Gong, and with her partner Steve Hillage.
+Miquette Giraudy (born 9 February 1953) is a French keyboard player and vocalist, best known for her work in Gong, and with her partner Steve Hillage.
 She and Hillage form the core of the ambient band System 7.
 She has also worked as an actress, film editor and writer, in each role using different stage names.

 Early life

 Miquette Giraudy was born on 9 February 1953, in Nice, France.

 Film

 In the late 1960s Giraudy, under the name Monique Giraudy, became assistant to French film maker Jackie Raynal.
 She has script and assistant editing credits on the 1969 Barbet Schroeder film More.
-Getting in front of the camera she then appeared, under the name Marsiale Giraudy, in Jean-Pierre Prévost's 1971 film Jupiter, and, as Monique Giraudy, played the role of Monique in Schroeder's 1972 film La Vallée.
+In front of the camera she appeared, under the name Marsiale Giraudy, in Jean-Pierre Prévost's 1971 film Jupiter, and, as Monique Giraudy, played the role of Monique in Schroeder's 1972 film La Vallée.
 Raynal herself appeared in Martial Raysse's 1972 film, Le grand départ and Monique Giraudy gets a full editing credit.